louieyan/r4ds-exercise-solutions/relational-data.md

 </div>

-### Exercise <span class="exercise-number">13.1.3</span> {.unnumbered .exercise}
+### Exercise <span class="exercise-number">13.2.3</span> {.unnumbered .exercise}

 <div class="question">
-weather only contains information for the origin (NYC) airports.
+Weather only contains information for the origin (NYC) airports.
 If it contained weather records for all airports in the USA, what additional relation would it define with `flights`?
 </div>

 <div class="answer">